thetriggestcove/dsc-r-base-ics-1/README.md

 Notice here that there is a comma that lets R know that we're operating on a two dimensional object (it has rows and columns).
 Also notice that since we want all other columns, we leave everything after the comma blank.

-If we insetad wanted just the first column, we would type:
+If we instead wanted just the first column, we would type:

 ```{r}
 coffee_data[,1]